obiscr/FastShellDocs/README.md

 # FastShellDocs

-The docs repo of ExcelEditor
+The docs repo of FastShell